peterhry/peterhrynkow.com/_posts/2017-11-25-should-we-design-for-handedness.md

 ### Is it worth it?

-Is there potential to optimize interfaces based on how the user is holding their device?
+Is there potential to optimize an interface based on how the user is holding their device?
 Maybe.
-But I think it gets complicated when you consider how often people change their Constantly changing the interface might just confuse people.
+But I think it gets complicated when you consider how often people change their grip depending on their environment.
+If the interface changes too often, it might just confuse people.
 What do you think? <a href="http://twitter.com/peterhry">Reach out to me on twitter</a> with your thoughts.